Weekly Resident Conferences

 Neurology Professor Rounds

-A special conference led by world-renowned neurologist Dr. Roger Rosenberg.
-Dr. Rosenberg is past chair of neurology at UTSW, past president of the AAN, and is current editor of the Archives of Neurology.
+A special conference led by world-renowned neurologist Roger Rosenberg, M.D.
+Dr. Rosenberg is past Chair of Neurology at UTSW, past president of the AAN, and is current editor of the Archives of Neurology.
 During this conference, a patient whose diagnosis is uncertain is presented to Dr. Rosenberg.
 As the history and physical exam is conveyed to Dr. Rosenberg, he speaks his thought process and approach to developing a differential diagnosis, which helps to develop our own acumen.
 The second part of the hour is dedicated to Dr. Rosenberg examining the patient in real life.
 As he examines the patient, he discusses pathological findings in terms of neuroanatomical localization.
 The last part of the hour is dedicated to narrowing the differential diagnosis and discussing the pathophysiology and management of a few of the differential diagnoses.
 It is a worthwhile conference to attend as Dr. Rosenberg is not only a great clinical neurologist but also a wonderful historian of neurology.

 Basic Neuroscience Lecture Series